-Although served with the Application for Dispute Resolution and Notice of Hearing in person on February 1, 2012, which was witnessed, the tenant did not appear.
+Although served with the Application for Dispute Resolution and Notice of Hearing by registered mail sent on March 15, 2012, a Canada post tracking number was provided as evidence of service, the tenant did not appear.

+Section 90 of the Act determines that a document served in this manner is deemed to have been served five days later.
 I find that the tenant has been duly served in accordance with the Act.

-The landlord's agent gave testimony and was provided the opportunity to present their evidence orally and in written and documentary form, and to make submissions to me.
+The landlord's agent, gave affirmed testimony and was provided the opportunity to present their evidence orally and in written and documentary form, and to make submissions to me.